agamjn/rumi/overview.md

 - Connects patterns across your work to surface hidden stories

 ### 2. **Generate Content in Your Voice**
-Ask the assistant to write content, and it will:
+Ask Rumi to write content, and it will:
 - Match your LinkedIn voice (professional, story-driven)
 - Match your Twitter/X voice (technical, punchy)
 - Match your blog voice (in-depth, explanatory)